AndyDune/Pipeline/README.md

 }
 ```

-If you don't need use Zend services use pipeline directly.
+If you don't work with Zend services use pipeline directly.

 ## Types of stages